Cookies and Privacy

 Log files are kept for all user activity on our website.
 We store these both in a secure database and within Google Analytics.
-We use Google Analytics to analyse these files regularly to monitor website usage and evaluate the effectiveness of our website.
+We use Google Analytics to analyse these files regularly to monitor website usage and evaluate the effectiveness of our website – this is commonplace across all internet services to investigate issues such as service availability and the identification of malicious use.
 All log file information collected by us is kept secure.
 We do occasionally allow trusted partners and suppliers access to our Google Analytics.
 This information is not personally identifiable.

 We reserve the right to attempt to identify and track any individual who is reasonably suspected of trying to gain unauthorised access to computer systems or resources.
 As a condition of using this site, all users give permission for NHS Research Scotland to use its access logs to attempt to track users who are reasonably suspected of gaining, or attempting to gain, unauthorised access.

 A cookie is a small file which asks permission to be placed on your computer's hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

 We use traffic log cookies to identify which pages are being used.
 This helps us analyse data about web page traffic and improve our website in order to tailor it to user needs.
 We only use this information for statistical analysis purposes and then the data is removed from the system.

 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.